Statistics of interfacial fluctuations of radially growing clusters: The Kardar-Parisi-Zhang Equation

 There is still another fundamental symmetry of the KPZ equation, but this time it just manifests itself in one spatial dimension: the so called fluctuation-dissipation theorem~\cite{barabasi}.
 It basically says that for long times, when saturation has already being achieved, the nonlinearity ceases to be operative and the resulting interface profile would be statistically indistinguishable from that created by the EW equation.
 For fast domain growth, we know from the linear theory that the interface never becomes correlated, and it operates, in this sense, as if it were effectively in the short time regime for all times~\cite{escuderojs}.
 As a consequence, the fluctuation-dissipation theorem is not expected to play any role in this case.
 Of course, this result would be independent of whether we contemplated dilution or not.

 In more general terms, it is known that the different symmetries of statistical mechanical models influence their scaling properties~\cite{henkel,pleimling}.
 It would be interesting to understand in complete generality the interplay among the symmetries of a physical model in a static domain and the asymmetric presence of dilution when we let this domain grow in time.
+A possible framework to carry out this project is the instanton approach for the KPZ equation developed in~\cite{fogedby1,fogedby2}.
+Complimentarily, this approach motivates an interesting theoretical problem which is the development of appropriate techniques to deal with an explicitly time dependent Martin-Siggia-Rose theory, this is, with a non-autonomous infinite dimensional Hamiltonian dynamical system.